Eagles2F/DNACluster/README.md

 This is a java based DNA strand clustering project for CMU 15-440 course distributed course.

-This project contains following parts:
+This project contains following parts:/n
-1. Sequential version K-Means clustering algorithm for 2D-points and DNA Strand.
+1. Sequential version K-Means clustering algorithm for 2D-points and DNA Strand./n
 2. OpenMPI based parrellized version K-Means clustring algorithm for 2D-points and DNA Strand.